Weights of mod $p$ automorphic forms and partial Hasse invariants: The zip cone

-For example, Condition (A) is satisfied if $X$ is a proper $k$-scheme.
+For example, condition~\eqref{assume-A} is satisfied if $X$ is a proper $k$-scheme.
 In general, it can happen that the inclusion $\Ccal_{\pha}\subset \Ccal_{\zipsf}$ is strict.
 In this case, it is impossible for $Y$ to satisfy the Hasse property.
-However, Goldring and the second-named author conjectured in general:
+However, Goldring and the second-named author conjectured the following in general.

-\begin{conjecture} Under Assumption \ref{assume}, we have $\Ccal_Y = \Ccal_{\zipsf}$. \end{conjecture}
+\begin{conjecture} Under Assumption~\ref{assume}, we have $\Ccal_Y = \Ccal_{\zipsf}$. \end{conjecture}

 Let $S_K$ be the special fiber of a Hodge-type Shimura variety at a prime $p$ of good reduction.
-In this case, we write $C_K(\overline{\FF}_p)$ for the cone $C_Y$, i.e.
+In this case, we write $C_K(\overline{\FF}_p)$ for the cone $C_Y$; \textit{i.e.},